Skip to main content

 iii.
 Supervisors are authorized to approve a maximum of two continuous learning points per 12-month period for an individual who completes the COT, whether for a warrant request action or for training purposes.

 (4) Practice COT: A practice test titled Contracting Officer Demo Test - C10979 was developed to help familiarize warrant candidates with the question structure of the COT.
 The practice test is available via the myLearning site.
 It is a non-proctored, 50-minute, timed test consisting of ten questions which are electronically and randomly selected from a 20-question pool.
-Practice tests may not be administered on the SCORM site.
 There is no limit on the number of times the practice COT may be taken.
 The completion of a practice test shall not be used as the basis for warrant eligibility.

 (h) Warrant Boards.
 Warrant boards are reserved exclusively for warrants exceeding $25M and are used to further assess the candidate’s experience, qualifications, communication skills, and overall demeanor.